acting classes for kids

 Our belief is that children learn and grow from doing.
 We created our Pigeonholed Junior classes based on our own professional experience as actors as well as our extensive experience as educators, and we believe that combination is essential in creating an environment where students are challenged to mature as independent thinkers and to trust their individual creative instincts.
 Equally critical to our curriculum, over the course of the program students will also participate in a highly diverse set of group activities, which will be aimed at fostering a spirit of teamwork amongst all the participants.
 By the end of the program we believe that students can be both more self-assured and comfortable in front of a crowd, more intuitive and empathetic as artists, and will better understand how to channel their own creative impulses into productive work that the world needs to see.

 Creating Your Own Character Film Class

-This age range encompasses children at their most spectacularly imaginative.
+These age ranges encompass children at their most spectacularly imaginative.
 In this online class, we encourage the students to use that imagination to create a world and character(s) all of their own.
-They will learn theatre games, improvisation, listening and communication skills, as well as how to devise an original play.
+They will learn acting games and warm-ups, improvisation, listening and communication skills, and learn how to create their own film.
 Throughout the session, they will develop and build upon a fully formed character and story, which will culminate in their own original film.
 They'll learn about how films are made and edited, and then see their work on the big (or, rather, computer) screen!

 Schedule and Location: